 As a consequence, the Board of Estimates, controlled by Mayor Rawlings-Blake, will call on developer Kevin Plank tomorrow to voluntarily set a “goal” of 10% (as opposed to the law’s 20%) affordable housing if and when the developer is able to obtain housing credits from state and federal sources to pay for the units.

 The amount of Sagamore’s prospective contribution was not disclosed in this week’s agenda.
-But based on the past, the contribution will be made in the distant future and will be full of loopholes.
+But based on the past, the contribution will be made in the distant future and will be chock-full of loopholes.

 In the case of Harbor Point, for example, developer Michael Beatty agreed to contribute as much as $3 million to the IH fund when Harbor Point completes its projected build-out of 1,000 residential units.

 So far, no residential units have been started.
-With the completion date for the units expected in the mid-2020s, Beatty’s contribution is about 10 years away.
-Who knows if the IH program will still be in existence then.
+With the completion date for all of the units expected in the mid-2020s, Beatty’s contribution is about 10 years away.
+The current IH law is scheduled to “sunset,” or expire, on July 1, 2020.

 Plank’s development company is seeking $535 million in TIF financing to pay for parks, bike paths, roadways and other infrastructure across 160 acres of former industrial land that Sagamore Development has purchased in Port Covington in South Baltimore.